jasontan5126/Grad_Cap_RGB_Matrix_Design_Class_Of_2022_and_2025/README.md

 # RGB-Matrix-Stony-Brook-Commencement-Class-of-2022

--> A fun project that I decided to committed to doing because I haven't actually attempted towards decorated my graduation cap in any of of my previous graduation years.
-Plus it's a great way to supplment what I've learned throughout my undergraduate career as a computer engineering and put it into use to designing a cool application just for fun and make good use of it
+-> A fun project that I decided to committed to doing because I haven't decorated my graduation cap in any of of my previous graduation years.
+Plus it's a great way to supplment what I've learned throughout my undergraduate career as a computer engineer and put it into use to designing a cool application just for fun and make good use of it

 -> Probably a good opportunity to put my project design into good use to showcase my design during my once in